randercarlos/accordous-frontend/README.md

 cd ir-ate-a-pasta-do-projeto
 ```

-- Instale as dependências do Angular através do comando:
+- Instale as dependências do Vue através do comando:

 ```sh
 npm install